-Daisy had cancer which spread very quickly and suddenly, and I feel like we all have been affected by this dreaded disease in one way or another... so in your prayers - please always pray for all those affected by it, people and animals.
+Leading up to her passing on, Daisy had cancer which spread very quickly and suddenly within just a few weeks time, and I feel like we all have been affected by this dreaded disease in one way or another... so in your prayers - please always pray for all those affected by it directly and indirectly.
 In Daisy's honor, we will be donating money to a charitable cause for pets in need each February 16th, her birthday.
-Through money towards research and/or prayer, we can all chip in in our own little way so hopefully one day there's a cure and much longer lives to live.
+Through money towards research, and prayer, we can all chip in in our own little way to honor those lost and in need so hopefully one day there's a cure and much longer lives to live.

 Much love forever for our Daisy.
 We'll see you again one day.